paulscode/windows_wsl_lightning/README.md

 - Reboot the computer
 ## STEP 7: Setup CLN Application
 - Launch Bitcoin Knots (or Bitcoin Core) and wait for it to connect to some peers
-- In the task bar, search for and launch "Ubuntu"
+- In the task bar, search for and launch the "Ubuntu" app
 - Wait for the command prompt to finish loading
 - Enter the following command:
 > lightningd